EMBRACING WHAT’S NEXT…

 What began as “a downward spiral turned into this beautiful situation where I’m able to use all my gifts.
 I love food; I love kids; I love being creative.
 I’m so glad I’m here.
 I’m passionate about what I do.
 I reach the kids.”

-For more information about Chef Williams and Flavor57, go to flavor57. com or email admin@flavor57.com.
+For more information about Chef Williams and Flavor57, go to flavor57. com or email [email protected].

 Food brings us together.
 Find out how you can get involved and support programs like Second Harvest’s Providence Culinary Training this holiday season.
 Visit SecondHarvestNWNC.org.